niutianyuan/gitlearn0710/README.md

-a remote git test learned from bird
+a remote git test learned from runoob.com